Cost Per Acquisition vs. Cost Per Lead: Key Differences Explained

 Aspect Cost per Acquisition (CPA) Cost per Lead (CPL)

-Definition Cost to generate a potential customer's contact information Cost to acquire a paying customer
+Definition Cost to acquire a paying customer Cost to generate a potential customer’s contact info

-Focus Lead generation and initial interest Conversion and actual sales
+Focus Conversion and actual sales Lead generation & initial interest

-Measurement Point Early stage of the sales funnel Final stage of the sales funnel
+Measurement Point Final stage of the funnel Early stage of the funnel

 When to Use CPL vs. CPA?